ResearchObject/packaging_data_with_ro-crate/_episodes/tutorial.md

 By convention, in RO-Crate the `@id` value of  `./` means that this entity describes the folder in which the RO-Crate metadata file is located.
 This reference from `ro-crate-metadata.json` is therefore semantically marking the `crate1` folder as being the RO-Crate Root.

+> ## RO-Crates can be published on the Web
 > This example is a folder-based RO-Crate stored on disk, and therefore absolute paths are avoided, e.g. in case the root folder is moved or archived as a ZIP file.
+>
-If the crate is being served from a Web service, such as a data repository or database where files are not organized in folders, then the `@id` might be an absolute URI instead of `./` -- this is one reason why we point to the root entity from the metadata descriptor, see section [Root Data Entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html) for details.
+> If the crate is being served from a Web service, such as a data repository or database where files are not organized in folders, then the `@id` might be an absolute URI instead of `./` -- this is one reason why we point to the root entity from the metadata descriptor, see section [Root Data Entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html) for details.
 {: .discussion}

 ## Describing the root entity

 When describing the [root entity](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity), the properties generally apply to the whole of the crate.
 For instance it is a good idea to give a description of why these resources are gathered in a crate, as well as giving the crate a name and license for FAIR reuse and citation.

+> ##
 > Try to add the `name`, `description` and `datePublished` properties, and for `license` as a cross-reference, use [SPDX](https://spdx.org/licenses/) license list to find the identifier for Creative Commons Zero or another license of your choice:
 >
+> > ##
 > > ```json
 > > {
 > >   "@id": "./",